h15200/notes/dataStructures.md

 A heap sort uses a min heap, which means the root is always the smallest number.

 Heap sort takes an unsorted array, adding each item in the array into a min heap, then extracting every item out of the min heap into another array.
-The min heap structure will insure that the new array is in least to greatest value, and is O(nlog(n)), making it one of the most efficient sorting algorithms.
+The min heap structure will insure that the new array is in least to greatest value, and is O(nLog(n)), making it one of the most efficient sorting algorithms.

 ## Note; What's interesting is that the array version of a min heap is NOT in least to greatest order